TropicSapling/triforce/thinking_list.md

 ## functions
 - getting function without calling it?
-  - Haskell does this simply based on function type info; function specifies if accepts value or function
+  - Haskell is able to infer this by looking at surrounding code and types
 - anonymous functions?
 - could spaces in names be problematic?
   - better to only allow Agda-style? (`this (arg) is (arg2) a (arg3) function ...`)